johnhyde/turf/README.md

 ## Updating Source Code

 To push the hoon source code to the ships, run `npm run desks` or `npm run desks`.
-Since(?) we've `|install`ed the desks, they will hot-reload automatically when the new source code is pushed to them thereby.
+Since this script includes a `|commit` to the desks, they will hot-reload automatically when the new source code is pushed to them thereby.

 # Vite Template Stuff
 ## Usage